faisalqureshi/webify/manual/introduction.md

 ## The `_partials` folder

-Any folder can contain a special sub-folder, called `_partials`.
 Each time webify processes a folder, it first looks whether or not the folder contains a sub-folder, called `_partials`.
 If a `_partials` sub-folder is found, then items within this folder are processed.
-Items within the `_partials` sub-folder are available added to the rendering context for its parent folder.
+Items within the `_partials` sub-folder are added to the rendering context for its parent folder.
 This allows a mechanism to create common web-snippets, such as headers, footers, and navigation items, that can be used in any file that is stored in this (the parent) folder or one of its sub-folders.

 Consider the following situation.